Elections

 (14 days before the election) at 11:59PM

-Ballots for the May 2024 Primary may be returned by mail, or to the secure drop box located outside the Union County Courthouse during normal business hours of 8:30AM-4:30PM, Monday-Friday.
-Ballots must be received in the clerk’s office by May 21, 2024 at 6:00PM.
+Ballots for the November 2024 General may be returned by mail, or to the secure drop box located outside the Union County Courthouse during normal business hours of 8:30AM-4:30PM, Monday-Friday.
+Ballots must be received in the clerk’s office by November 5th, 2024 at 6:00PM.

-Election Results – 2024 Primary Election Results (TBD)
+Election Results – 2024 General Election Results (TBD)

 Q: Where is my polling place?